 Time and again we are face-to-face with that which is intimidating on the employment journey—how true!
 From initially choosing a career and preparing for it, to walking into nerve-wracking interviews, beginning a new job, assuming additional responsibilities, recovering from mistakes or “failures”, learning up-to-date technology, and taking calculated risks to advance in the career, there are occasions aplenty about which to feel unnerved or overwhelmed.
-As a person with a visual impairment, there is also deciding when and how to disclose your vision and accommodation needs to employers and colleagues.
+As a person who is blind/ low vision, there is also deciding when and how to disclose your vision and accommodation needs to employers and colleagues.

 But.
 Just because something is uncomfortable doesn’t mean you’re incapable of it—again, how true!
 Yes, professional, there is discomfort.
 It’s time to recognize it and move forward regardless.

 This week I heard the quote, “I see you.
 I hear you.
 But I’m doing it anyway.”
 That’s what we ought to say to our loud, worried thoughts and unsettled feelings.

 Perhaps fear, anxiety, or simple discomfort is holding you back from

 - recovering and learning from a mistake/ failure on the job

 - saying “No” at work

 Yes, these scenarios can be a stretch.
 Hey, discomfort—I see you.
 I hear you.
 But I’m doing it anyway.

 The Path Forward